For showtimes, click here.

 Point Blank is a classic Lee Marvin film, and one that has influenced several other actions films after it.
 Based on The Hunter by Donald E. Westlake, Marvin took on the role of a man bent on revenge after being left for dead.

 1. Marvin and Dickinson had tension.

 The two had previously worked on The Killers together in 1964.
-According to director John Boorman, Angie never forgave him for dangling her out a window in the movie.
-However, others on the crew read their tension as something flirtatious.
+Just as their characters in the film had chemistry, the crew noticed that in real life the actors seemed very friendly.
 Dickson said, “On Point Blank we did have an eye thing.”
 Interestingly, Marvin’s first choice for the role was Peggy Lee.